Staying on Track: Efficient Trajectory Discovery with Adaptive Batch Sampling: Introduction

 For the purpose of illustration, let us consider the use of ABMs for modeling infectious diseases.
 In an ABM, each individual is represented by an autonomous agent with predefined attributes and behaviors~\citep{eubank2004modelling}.
 Agents interact over network structures that capture heterogeneous mixing patterns, and a single ABM run produces one possible mixing and transmission trajectory~\citep{ferguson2020report, chang2021modelling}.
 Stochasticity arises from probabilistic transmission events but also from structural variations such as dynamic contact patterns or initial conditions.
 This results in different outcomes even under identical model parameters.
 When stochasticity reflects intrinsic structural variation, knowing only the parameter values that match observations ignores specific mixing patterns underlying transmission, which may be essential for planning targeted interventions.
 From a statistical perspective, such aggregation over randomness induces a loss of identifiability.
 Hence, we argue that a principled solution should investigate the benefits of estimating both the parameters $\xb$ and specific stochastic realizations, denoted by random seeds $r$, which jointly produce trajectories consistent with observed data.
 Recovering this tuple $(\xb, r)$ then enables trajectory-level inference.
+Essentially, rather than characterizing stochasticity as an inconvenient model behavior to be averaged out or minimized in expectation, trajectory-level inference characterizes it as a feature that can aid in explanation of observed dynamics in conjunction with model parameters.
+This more deliberate treatment may also be interpreted as constructing a set of candidate realizations of a stochastic process that explain observed data instead of being interpreted as the estimated expected outcome under infinite realizations.
 Individual trajectories also enable the use of trajectory continuations when modeling epidemics over time with updating surveillance data, such as with sequential data assimilation approaches~\citep{spannaus2022inferring, fadikar2024towards}.

 Trajectory-oriented optimization (TOO) is a surrogate-based framework for calibrating stochastic simulations by jointly estimating the tuple $(\xb, r)$ with the use of a common random number GP (CRNGP)~\citep{fadikar2023TOO}.
 The CRNGP enables the treatment of the simulation as a deterministic function over the augmented input space $(\xb, r)$, enabling inference at the trajectory level rather than through distributional summaries.
 Building on the TOO framework, this paper focuses on improving its computational efficiency to enable faster identification of simulated trajectories that are consistent with the observed data.
 We extend the Thompson Sampling (TS) based BO algorithm by adaptively generating the parameter-seed space for faster trajectory exploration.
 We illustrate this approach using a Susceptible-Exposed-Infectious-Recovered (SEIR) model of COVID-19 transmission in Chicago, highlighting the efficiency gains over existing trajectory-finding methods.
 We also discuss ways in which high-performance computing (HPC) workflows can extend the applicability of such complex algorithms to more computationally demanding simulations.